“A black guy and a white guy walk into a bar. They play some music. They talk about race. They made a podcast. It’s no joke. But it is often funny.”

 What kind of feedback have you gotten on the podcast?

 Jesse: I have gotten nothing but positive feedback.
-People in the neighborhood will stop me walking the dog and say, “I listed to the podcast.
+People in the neighborhood will stop me walking the dog and say, “I listened to the podcast.
 Keep doing them.”
 People have been real supportive.
 I had a guy on Park Avenue say, “Man, I wanted to tell you that podcast has helped me and helped me see blind spots I didn’t know I had.”
 That’s encouraging that people can be introspective from something we have put out in the world.
 It helps me work on stuff too talking about it because I still have blind spots too.

 Corey: People who might not have the same access to a relationship like (mine with Jesse) are very open to this.